Jonathan2251/lbd/_sources/doc.txt

 Cpu0 Regression Test
 ----------------------

-The last chapter can verify code by Verilog simulator without including global variable and some data which are put beyond stack.
+The last chapter can verify Cpu0 backend's generated code by Verilog simulator for those code without global variable access.
 The chapter lld in web https://github.com/Jonathan2251/lbt.git will include llvm ELF linker implementation and can verify those test items which include global variable access.